Marketing Strategy

 The performance marketing evolution

 Measurable revenue impact for Windstar Cruises, Six Flags, Choice Hotels, Hyatt.
-This is exactly the story that would resonate with the private-sector CMOs MMGY wants to attract.
-The site doesn't reflect any of this capability.
+This closes the loop from traveler insight to traveler action.
+The site doesn't reflect any of it.

 Competitors are investing millions to build what you already have